Vietnam.vn - Nền tảng quảng bá Việt Nam

 5G logo image seen in China

 The 5G base station was jointly developed by China Mobile Communications Corporation and the People's Liberation Army (PLA).
-The research was peer-reviewed in the journal Science of Telecommunications of China on December 17.
+The research was peer-reviewed in the journal Science and Technology of China on December 17.

-The breakthrough paves the way for widespread use of smart technology in future conflicts.
-China is building powerful yet inexpensive unmanned aerial vehicles (UAVs), robot dogs, and other unmanned combat platforms that are expected to outnumber humans on future battlefields.
+The breakthrough paves the way for the widespread use of smart technology in future conflicts.
+China is building powerful yet cheap unmanned aerial vehicles (UAVs), robot dogs, and other unmanned combat platforms that are expected to outnumber humans on future battlefields.

 However, current military communications technologies cannot meet the huge data exchange needs between thousands of robots.
 Military 5G differs significantly from the civilian version in requiring uninterrupted connectivity when there is no ground base station or when satellite signals are weakened.

-In addition, the antenna installed on the communication vehicle should not be higher than 3 meters to avoid hitting obstacles such as buildings or trees, but this seriously affects the coverage of high-quality signals.
+In addition, antennas mounted on communication vehicles should not be higher than 3 meters to avoid hitting obstacles such as buildings or trees, but this seriously affects the coverage of high-quality signals.

-The PLA has conducted numerous tests on the system, claiming it "effectively solves problems such as frequent disconnections and low speeds encountered in practical applications" and can be "deployed safely, reliably and quickly".
+The PLA has conducted numerous tests on the system, claiming it "effectively solves problems such as frequent disconnections and low speeds encountered in actual applications" and can be "deployed safely, reliably and quickly".

 Trung Quốc triển khai mạng 5G đầu tiên có khả năng kết nối 10.000 robot quân đội- Ảnh 2.